Cuttings: November

 the suchness of things

-heartfelt gassho to R.H.
+[A heartfelt thank you to R.H.
+Blyth]

-Here on vacation
+Here on vacation—

 scanning the Big River's edge